andrevidela/dev-notes/docs/TASKS.md

   - [x] fix the PR about injection (23.11.2021)
   - [x] move all NPL Org into gitlab
   - [x] Complete linear PR (31.01.2022)
+  - [x] Write abstract for Dependent types talk in March (05.02.2022)

 ## 3 Myrmidon language